Alice

 Parameters known by Bob:

-Receives the public key \( pk = (p, g, A) \)
+Receives the public key \( pk = (p, g, A) \).

-Computes the first value \( c_{1} \) of the ciphertext
+Computes the first value \( c_{1} \) of the ciphertext.

-Converts the letters into ASCII values:
+Converts the letters to their ASCII values:

 Encrypts the message \( m \):